solidnerd/docker-bookstack/README.md

 ### Inspiration

-This is a fork of [Kilhog/docker-bookstack](https://github.com/Kilhog/docker-bookstack).
-Kilhog did the intial work, but I want to go in a different direction.
+This is a fork of [solidnerd/docker-bookstack](https://github.com/solidnert/docker-bookstack).